 Education is ‘actuated’ by teachers.

 It makes sense, then, that education should also be able to reflect critically on its own performance as well.

 Currently, this occurs through the comforting precision of analysis and numbers.
 The language of math, data, and statistics provides a universal language that (ideally) resists rhetoric and insists on facts.
 This also provides a footing for research and natural anchoring points for the kinds of strategies we use to improve our schools.

-To be whole, however, this critical reflection–this self-criticism–needs to be qualitative as well as quantitative.
-This means right now we’ve only got half the picture.
+To be whole, however, this critical reflection–this self-criticism–needs to be qualitative and quantitative.
+This means right now, we’ve only got half the picture.

 A Self-Aware System Of Education

 Criticism is a harsh-sounding word, but it’s close enough to the word critical to see that they belong together.
 To think critically is to result in ‘criticism’ of some kind, but note that criticism can happen without thinking critically.
 This seems to be where education gets itself in trouble.

 See also Education Needs More Than Reform